Japanese

 The Japanese Professions major focuses on both language proficiency and intercultural proficiency to provide students entering today’s global, diverse workplace with the communication skills necessary to work effectively within and across different language communities, increasing their employability.

-Three years of Japanese language study and English-language courses on Japanese and Asian culture are offered.
+Three years of Japanese language study and English-language courses on Japanese and Asian culture are offered in the Japanese General Major.
 Students can minor in Japanese or minor in Asian Studies with an emphasis on Modern Asia.
 The Japanese minor complements a range of majors and professions, and creates greater opportunities to learn, work, and study abroad.

 Courses Offered